farirpgs/fari-games/_games/charge-rpg.md

 #### Physique

-When you **Brawl**, you clash with something that is in your way.
+When you `Brawl`, you clash with something that is in your way.

 > You might hack and slash.
 You might wrestle with a wild animal.
 You might blast a door open.
 You could try to fight in a formal duel (but Finessing might be better).

-When you **Finesse**, you employ dexterous manipulation or subtle misdirection.
+When you `Finesse`, you employ dexterous manipulation or subtle misdirection.

 > You might steal something from someone’s pocket.
 You might bypass a security system.
 You might disable an alarm or trap.
 You could try to employ those arts in a chaotic melee (but Skirmishing might be better).

-When you **Move**, you use complex manoeuvres to go to a certain location.
+When you `Move`, you use complex manoeuvres to go to a certain location.

 > You might climb, swim, run or jump.
 You might outpace the guards.
 You might jump above a spiked pit.
 You could try to evade someone (but Sneak might be better).

-When you **Sneak**, you traverse skilfully and quietly.
+When you `Sneak`, you traverse skilfully and quietly.

 > You might sneak past a guard or hide in the shadows.
 You might attack someone from hiding.
 You could try to waylay a victim in the midst of battle (but Skirmishing might be better).

 #### Insight

-When you **Hunt**, you carefully track a target.
+When you `Hunt`, you carefully track a target.

 > You might follow a target or discover their location.
 You might arrange an ambush.
 You might attack with precision shooting from a distance.
 You could try to bring your guns to bear in a melee (but Brawl might be better).

-When you **Science**, you understand, create, repair or complex mechanisms or organisms.
+When you `Science`, you understand, create, repair complex mechanisms or organisms.

 > You might create a new gadget or alter an existing item.
 You might mend a broken bone or treat someone's illness.
 You could try to use your technical expertise to control a vehicle (but Commanding might be better).
 You could try to pick a lock, but Finessing might be better).

-When you **Study**, you scrutinize details and interpret evidence.
+When you `Study`, you scrutinize details and interpret evidence.

 > You might gather information from documents, newspapers, and books.
 You might closely analyze a person to detect lies or true feelings.
 You could try to examine events to understand a pressing situation (but Noticing might be better).

-When you **Notice**, you observe the situation and anticipate outcomes.
+When you `Notice`, you observe the situation and anticipate outcomes.

 > You might pick up important details in the moment.
 You might anticipate danger before it happens.
 You could try to spot a good spot to ambush enemies, but Hunting might be better.

 #### Resolve

-When you **Bond**, you reassure and socialize with friends and contacts.
+When you `Bond`, you reassure and socialize with friends and contacts.

 > You might gain access to resources, information, people, or places.
 You might make a good impression or win someone over with your charm, style or empathy.
 You could try to manipulate your friends with social pressure (but Provoking might be better).

-When you **Command**, you compel swift obedience with skills and respect.
+When you `Command`, you compel swift obedience with skills and respect.

 > You might ask a small militia to get their things together.
 You might control the elements to obey you.
 You might order your undead minions to sacrifice themselves.
 You might pilot a ship to evade an enemy aircraft .
 You could also ask your familiar to look for something in a room (but Bonding might be better).

-When you **Convince**, you influence with guile, charm, or argument.
+When you `Convince`, you influence with guile, charm, or argument.

 > You might persuade someone to do what you want.
 You might argue a compelling case that leaves no clear rebuttal.
 You could try to trick people into affection or obedience (but Consorting or Commanding might be better).

-When you **Provoke**, you intimidate, scare or threaten.
+When you `Provoke`, you intimidate, scare or threaten.

 > You might scare away citizens to protect them from danger.
 You might insult a rival gang.
 You could yell at solders to get them to obey you (but Commanding might be better)